 Rule of Thumb Business Valuations

-I have been valuing businesses for well over 30 years and the one constant I have been asked over that period is “What is the rule of thumb for this business?”
+I have been valuing businesses for well over 30 years and the one constant I have been asked over that period is “What are rule of thumb business valuations, and what is the rule of thumb for this business?”

 So, let’s look at what a rule of thumb is.